yclas/documentation/membership-plans.md

 ### Recurring Membership Plans

-Membership plans that are paid via [Stripe payment gateway]({{ site.baseurl }}/stripe) and free plans are automatically renewed after the expiration date.
-Plans that are purchased with a different payment gateway need to be renewed by user after the expiration date.
+Membership plans paid via [Stripe payment gateway]({{ site.baseurl }}/stripe) with "Legacy Checkout" enabled and free plans are automatically renewed after the expiration date.
+Plans purchased with a different payment gateway need to be renewed by the user after the expiration date.

 ### Cancel Subscriptions